bit-turtle/turl/turlsyntax.md

 # Turl Syntax
-> All Of The Planned Features Of Turl
+> All Of The Planned Commands In Turl, Currently Implemented Features will have (Implemented) at the end of the command name
 > All Names Will Be Able To Be Adjusted with turl.lang
 ## Turl Commands
 - create [type..., name]